Decentralized-ID/decentralized-id.github.io/awesome-indy/README.md

   >The main idea behind GraphChain is to use blockchain mechanisms on top of an abstract RDF graphs.
 This paper presents an implementation of GraphChain in the Hyperledger Indy framework.
 The whole setting is shown to be applied to the RDF graphs containing information about Legal Entity Identifiers (LEIs).

 ### Self Sovereign Identity[**^**](#Contents) [**>>**](../README.md#Self-Sovereign-Identity)

-Internet Identity Workshop is where the quest for concious, user-centric, identity began.
-Rebooting Web-of-Trust Workshops sprung from the IIW, focused on creating standards for decentralized identifiers, along with decentralized key managment\PKI.
-The United Nations 'Sustainable Development Goals' among which is for all the world to have access to a digital identity by 2020.
-The UN SDGs, blockchain, and the GDPR converged bringing much energy into the identity ecosystem.
-Additional history and background information may be found at [awesome-decentralized-id](/README.md#History).

 [Christopher Allen](http://www.lifewithalacrity.com/)[[**T**](https://twitter.com/ChristopherA)][[**G**](https://github.com/ChristopherA)] details the overarching history of internet idenitity standards in his seminal work:
    * **[The Path to Self-Soverereign Identity](http://www.lifewithalacrity.com/2016/04/the-path-to-self-soverereign-identity.html)**[[**ϟ**](https://www.coindesk.com/path-self-sovereign-identity/amp/)].